Bernullys/curso_cs50_python/README.md

 Sets:

     # Use a set if you need uniqueness for the elements.
+    # Sets can not be indexed.
+    # Its elements can be check with in and not in.
+    # Sets can not contain duplicate elements.
+    # len() can be use in sets.

     n_set = { 1, 2, 3, 4, 5}
     printing a set will remove all the similar elements